PadmanabhanSaravanan/Rest-API/README.md

 ## **CORS and Enabling CORS**

-Before understanding CORS let us understand Same Origin policy of browser.
+Before understanding **CORS(Cross Origin Request Sharing)** let us understand Same Origin policy of browser.

 The same-origin policy is a browser security feature that restricts how documents and scripts on one origin can interact with resources on another origin.